TommySun/trip-tap-toe/README.md

-# account-balance-calculator
+# Trip-Extractor
-A simple project to calculate balance over a period from a csv file
+A simple project to calculate trips from a csv file that contains tap data from a card

 This project is built with Gradle, the wrapper is included

+# Assumption

+1. The csv file is always correctly formatted
+2. The file contains no invalid data e.g. a tap off with no matching tap on.
+These will be ignored

 # Build